baileylai23/up206a-bailey/week04/README.md

 * provide a title and explanatory description of what the purpose of the notebook is
 * provide ample markdown cells (preferrably before and after each code cell) that explains what you are going to do, and how you interpret the results)
 * upload your notebook to your GitHub account

+Submit a link to your notebook [here](https://github.com/yohman/22W-UP206A/discussions/14).

+## Bailey's Notes
+What I should do:
+* look into cleaned traffic collision data
+* integrate isochrone maps and think about how to use it in relation to socioeconomics, biking distance, etc.